Country Joe McDonald: Music career

-In 2017, McDonald released an album on his own Rag Baby label entitled 50.

-In 2019, Mc Donald was scheduled to play on Woodstock's 50th Anniversary festival, which was cancelled after negotiations between partners failed.
+In 2019, McDonald was scheduled to play on Woodstock's 50th Anniversary festival, which was cancelled after negotiations between partners failed.

 Personal life

+McDonald was married to Kathe Werum from 1963 to 1966.

+McDonald has noted that his girlfriend at the time, Janis Joplin, showed much anger for breaking up with her to be with Robin Menken but asked him to write a song about her; the result was "Janis".

-McDonald was married to Kathe Werum from 1963 to 1966 and married Robin Menken a year after his divorce from Werum.
+On 31 March 1968, McDonald married Robin Menken, a year after his divorce from Werum.

 In 1968, Menken gave birth to the couple's first daughter, Seven Anne McDonald, in San Francisco.
 Seven had a career as a TV child actor in the late 1970s and early 1980s, managed Johnny Depp's Viper Room nightclub and the alternative rock band Smashing Pumpkins in the 1990s, and wrote for Details, Elle, LA Weekly and Harper's Bazaar magazines in the 1990s and 2000s.
-Seven was the subject of and inspiration behind the song "Silver and Gold".
-McDonald has noted that his girlfriend at the time, Janis Joplin, showed much anger for breaking up with her to be with Menken but asked him to write a song about her; the result was "Janis".
+Seven was the subject of and inspiration behind his song "Silver and Gold".

 Seven's name was the inspiration behind the character Six on Blossom, cited by Don Reo on PeopleTV special Blossom Cast Reunion aired 2017, timestamp 10:07-10:33.
-Don's son went to school with Seven, Don asked his son if she would be cool with him naming a character Seven, Seven said no, so it was either Six or Eight.
+Don's son went to school with Seven, Don asked his son if she would be cool with his naming a character Seven, Seven said no, so it was either Six or Eight.

 McDonald has four other children, Devin (b.
 1976) and Tara (b.
 1980) from his marriage to Janice Taylor, and Emily (b.
 1988) and Ryan (b.
 1991) from his marriage to Kathy Wright.